192518 – Compass Health Outpatient: Western Region

 Cody Bond, Psy.D.

-Dr. Cody Bond is a licensed clinical psychologist who has been with Compass Health since 2019 and has close to a decade’s worth of experience working in rural community mental health.
+Dr. Cody Bond is a licensed clinical psychologist who has been with Compass Health since 2019 and has over a decade’s worth of experience working in rural community mental health.
 He earned his master’s and doctoral degrees in Clinical Psychology from the Forest Institute of Professional Psychology in Springfield, MO, and his internship and post-doctoral residency were both completed at a forensic residential facility working with civilly committed sex offenders.
 While Dr. Bond no longer works in forensics, he takes what he learned from that experience and uses it to help the clients he works with today.
 Dr. Bond takes an eclectic approach with his clients and firmly believes in individualizing a variety of evidence-based practices for his clients when formulating treatment and interventions.
-He is trained in CBT, CBT-I, CPT, and DBT.
-Dr. Bond’s current field of interests are Biofeedback (BF) and Neuro-feedback (NF) and establishing a BF/NF program within Compass.
+He is trained in CBT, CBT-I, CPT, DBT, and Biofeedback (BF)/Neurofeedback (NF).
 He provides clinical supervision for pre-doctoral interns, residents, and practicum students.

 Brett Miller, Psy.D.